luezoidtechnologies/laravel-core/readme.md

     AWS_DEFAULT_REGION=
 Isn't is awesome? :)

-## 10. JSON Filters - `SELECT` query over table columns (& nested relations)
+## 10. Select & Relation Filters - `SELECT` & `WHERE` query over table columns (& nested relations)
 This is one of the coolest feature of this package.
+Tired off writing query to shorten up the result set & applying filters over nested relation data?
+Apply such filters with simplicity with just sending simple query params.
+Let's see how:
+###Select Filters:
 In the query params, a key-value pair can be passed with which you could simply restrict the number of columns to be present in the response for a particular model object & it's related model entities.
 The key to be sent is `selectFilters` & the value has to be minified JSON as explained below:

 **k** is keys, **r** is relation, **cOnly** is flag to set if only count is needed or the whole relational data.
 **cOnly** flag can be used in **r** relations nestedly.